by Dr. James Fricton

 If you suspect that you have cluster headaches, you should definitely seek the advice of a doctor or a medical professional as soon as possible.
 While the doctor may not be able to offer an immediate solution, they will help with a correct diagnose and manage the pain to ease the severity.
 See your doctor if you’ve just started to have cluster headaches to rule out other disorders and to find the most effective treatment.

 Headache pain, even if severe, most often isn’t the result of an underlying disease.
 Rather, headaches can point to a serious underlying medical condition.
 Examples might be a brain tumor or rupture of a weakened blood vessel (aneurysm).
-Additionally, if you have a prolonged history of headaches, see your doctor if the pattern changes or these headaches suddenly feel different.
+Additionally, if you have a prolonged history of tension headaches, see your doctor if the pattern changes or these headaches suddenly feel different.

 Chronic pain caused by this type of headache can definitely impact a person’s ability to work.
 The February 7, 2020, Healthline article by Brian Krans says, “When workers took off of work claiming disability, people with cluster headaches had an average of 63 sick and disability days, while people without cluster headaches only took an average of 34 days off work.”